 Location: /.doh/manifests/autopackager_problems.json

-Usage: Crucial for diagnosing issues encountered during the doh update
+Usage: For diagnosing issues encountered during the doh update

 or build process.